trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 ## Dapps (Distributed Applications)

-Applications using smart contracts for most of all of their processing are called **Dapps**, short for distributed applications.
+Applications using smart contracts for most of all of their processing are called **dapps**, short for distributed applications.
+The user interfaces for these dapps consists of languages you may already know: HTML, CSS and JavaScript.
+These files can be hosted on a traditional trusted web server or trustlessly on a decentralized file service such as [Swarm](http://swarm-gateways.net/bzz:/theswarm.eth/) or [IPFS](http://ipfs.io/).

-### Potential Use-Cases

-Blockchains enable sharing of information between people or businesses who may not know each other directly.
-With that in mind, blockchains are a great fit for many industries, including but not limited to:
+Given the benefits of the Ethereum blockchain, a dapp could be a solution for many industries, including but not limited to:

 *   Record Keeping
-*   Currency
+*   Currency (Finance)
 *   Supply Chains
 *   Real-Estate
 *   Marketplaces

-## Review

-So to review, a blockchain is a distributed database whose integrity is protected and verified by cryptography and consensus.
-Etherum adds a new layer on top of this, called the Ethereum Virtual Machine (EVM), which allows the blockchain to store and execute arbitrary programs.
-These programs are called smart contracts.

 Ready to build your first distributed application (Dapp)?
 Check out [our Pet Shop tutorial](/tutorials/pet-shop).